EmilStenstrom/friendlybit/comments/2009-03-01-usability-isnt-a-crime_comments.md

   comment_author_url: http://www.veztekusa.com
   comment_content: Copyright holders protest and say that they “have to” get paid
     for what they produce.
-And that argument seems to work well with people, because hey, why shouldn’t they? ↵↵      Its not about being geeky or non-geeky.The whole point is if a speaker gets paid on what he's reading, then the audience is "actually" listening to what he's reading and the writer has a right to get paid.
+And that argument seems to work well with people, because hey, why shouldn’t they? \n\n      Its not about being geeky or non-geeky.The whole point is if a speaker gets paid on what he's reading, then the audience is "actually" listening to what he's reading and the writer has a right to get paid.
 No one denies that much piracy is going on and people do benefit from it, still its not